Home » Greg Mortimer: Arctic Complete – Spitsbergen, Greenland & Iceland

 Book now and save 10% off your 2020 departure.
 Contact us today!

-This combination of our popular Arctic itineraries (Spitsbergen Odyssey and Jewels of the Arctic) will allow you to experience the best of the European Arctic over 23-days.
-Starting on Spitsbergen, you’ll explore its coastline of calving glaciers, towering bird cliffs and pack ice and spot walruses, reindeer and even polar bears!
-After crossing the Greenland Sea, our ship will follow East Greenland’s coastline filled with the largest fjord system in the world, calving icebergs, friendly native communities and untouched tundra-covered valleys, before reaching its finishing point, Iceland.
+This combination of our popular Arctic itineraries will allow you to experience the best of the European Arctic over 23-days.
+Starting in Iceland, you will sail across and follow East Greenland’s coastline filled with the largest fjord system in the world, calving icebergs, friendly native communities and untouched tundra-covered valleys.
+After crossing the Greenland Sea, you arrive on Spitsbergen and explore its coastline of calving glaciers, towering bird cliffs and pack ice and spot walruses, reindeer and even polar bears!

 Duration: 23 Days